dalitun/applications/bundle-freebsd-pfsense/README-EN.md

 ![pfsense2](img/pfsense2.png)

-If you have problems in the connection speed on the instances, connecte to your PFsense, you can go to the page **System>Advanced>Networking**, then check this option **Disable hardware checksum offload**
+If you have problems in the connection speed on the instances, connecte to your PFsense, you can go to the page **System>Advanced>Networking**, then check this option **Disable hardware checksum offload**.

 ![pfsense3](img/pfsense3.png)